rusulh/J124-Final-Project-Hadi/README.md

 2. What was the birth rate for women aged 30-34 in California in 2017?
 3. Calculate the average birth rate for women aged 40-44 across all states in 2017?
 4. Which age group had the highest pregnancy rate in the year 2000?
-5. Which age group had the highest birth rate nationally in 2017, and which had the lowest?
+5. Using a pivot table, find the total number of pregnancies among teenagers (age 30-39) in the year 1980?

 ### Key Assumptions
 * All questions were addressed solely using the provided dataset.